 Margaret married Alcario Tafoya in 1924 and they continued with her pottery business: him digging and processing the clay and firing the pots while she built, polished and carved the pots.
 Sometimes he helped her with the designs and the carving.
 But Margaret did everything else... unless she was teaching someone.
 And she taught a lot of people.
 Margaret also followed in her mother's footsteps by making larger and larger jars with simple carved designs on polished surfaces.

 Over the years Margaret developed several trademarks that have been carried on by the Tafoya family.
 One is the bear paw imprint, another the incised kiva step shoulder, a third the carved avanyu (the water serpent).
 Her pottery became world famous by the 1960's and she won the Best of Show Awards at the 1978 and 1979 Santa Fe Indian Markets.
 She won more awards and raised thirteen children plus many grandchildren and great-grandchildren over the years.
 Alcario died in 1995, Margaret in 2001.
-Her great-grandson Ryan Roller counts himself a seventh-generation traditional potter.
+Her great-grandson Ryan Roller counts himself a seventh-generation traditional potter following in her footsteps.